-Notes:
+- Notes:

-- 1. SGPWA operations cost funded entirely through a divalorem taxes, except for 50% of operational manager salary and benefit costs - 2.
-5% of SGPWA administrative overhead allocated to rate related activities performed by non operations staff - SBVMWD operational costs passed through is based on actual 12 month billing amount w/ 50% allocated to rate requirements DWR costs are passed through on a per acre-ft basis.
-The '08-'09 FY rates are \$196.729 for energy and \$14.568 for transmission.
-Therefore, for example, energy costs in 2008 = \$196.73/acre-ft X 6.479 acre-ft = \$1,274,607. - SGPWA is expecting a credit of \$227,000 for '09-'10 FY. it is assumed that over the long term the DWR adjustments will average out to zero - Rate and quantity of purchased water is depended on availability from other sources.
-There is no way to predict year to year so the assumption is made to assume future years purchase at the '08-09 FY levels.
+1. SGPWA operations cost funded entirely through ad valorem taxes, except for 50% of operational manager salary and benefit costs.

+2. 5% of SGPWA administrative overhead allocated to rate related activities performed by non operations staff.

+3. SBVMWD operational costs passed through is based on actual 12 month billing amount w/ 50% allocated to rate requirements.

+4. DWR costs are passed through on a per acre-fit basis.
+The '08-'09 FY rates are \$195.729 for energy and \$14.568 for transmission.
+Therefore, for example, energy costs in 2008 = \$196.73/acre-ft X6,479 acre-ft \$4,274,607.

+5. SGPWA is expecting a credit of \$227,000 for '09-'10 FY. it is assumed that over the long term the DWR adjustments will average out to zero.

+6. Rate and quantity of purchased water is depended on availability from other sources.
+There is no way to pradict year to year so the assumption is made to assume future years purchase at the '08-'09 FY levels.
 Transmission costs are included in "CALIF.
+DWR PASS THROUGH" costs herein, "Transmission" line Item.

+7. Reserve contribution for the base wear is determined by multiplying the per acre site (\$11 or \$222 by the prorested water sales after February 2 as shown in Table 2.

-DWR PASS THROUGH" costs herein, "Transmission" line item Reserve contribution for the base year is determined by multiplying the per acre rate (\$11 or \$22) by the prorated water sales after February 2 as shown in Table 2 - Since most of the costs occur downstream of Cherry Valley Pump Sation, the analysis was performed over the downstream reach.
+- Reserve contribution for the base year is determined by multiplying the per acre rate (\$11 or \$22) by the prorated water sales after February 2 as shown in Table 2 Since most of the costs occur downstream of Cherry Valley Pump Sation, the analysis was performed over the downstream reach.
 Upstream the DWR costs are approximately \$9 lower (See Section IV, subsection "Department of Water Resources Pass Through").